-The General Manager is employed on an individual open ended employment contract which can be terminated with notice by either the Group or the individual.
+The General Manager is employed on an individual open ended employment contract which can be terminated with notice by either the Group.

 Under the terms of the present contract:

 - Receives fixed remuneration of \$300,665 per annum; and - Maximum STI opportunity is 20% of fixed remuneration.